 Like Ultraceuticals Daily Moisturiser, it’s based on dicaprylyl carbonate.
 I’ve found that products with this ingredient have a silky silicone-like glide without the siliconey film that you’d get with an actual silicone product.
 It feels really lightweight, but it’s alcohol-free which is great news for dehydration-prone skin.
 There’s a very light scent.

-The UV filters are DHHB (Uvinul A Plus), a photostable UVA filter, octyl triazone, which protects against UVB.
+The UV filters are DHHB (Uvinul A Plus), a photostable UVA filter, and octyl triazone, which protects against UVB.
 I’ve had a few people ask me if two UV filters are enough for full protection in a sunscreen.
 It appears to be: